spatz018/PGPT-Pred/README.md

    1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying:
    2. based on KEGG-PGPT mapping, by applying:

-### 3. Krona Plot generation
+### 3. Krona Plot generation (kronaScriptPGPT.r -h)
-   1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying:
+   1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying: kronaScriptPGPT.r -m BH
-   2. based on KEGG-PGPT mapping, by applying:
+   2. based on IMG-KEGG-PGPT mapping, by applying: kronaScriptPGPT.r -m IMK

 ## Results:
 1. Download:   Summary file listing all blastp+hmmer or KEGG-mapped hits of PGPTs